1) Are you a traditional publisher, or do I have to pay to have my book published by you?

 27) If your wholesale discount is 40%, why does my local bookstore tell me that they can only receive a 20% discount when they try to order?

-To receive the highest possible discount, your local bookstore will need to order direct from Ingram via iPage here.
+To receive the highest possible discount, your local bookstore will need to order directly from us.
+Details are on our Contact page.

 28) Why is the BookScan sales data on Amazon different to the number of sales logged in my Royalty Reports?